 “What did they do?
 I swear, if they did anything to you-”

 “Harry!
-Don’t fret, they didn’t hurt me,” Hermione told him, making the boy relax a bit, “Malfoy helped me actually, he was being nice.”
+Don’t fret, they didn’t hurt me,” Hermione told him, “Malfoy helped me actually, he was being nice.”

 “He’s up to something then” Ron spoke, clearly still annoyed.

 “Oh, he was.
 Zabini came and basically told me it was all for a prank they were going to pull on the Gryffindors.”

 “No wonder Malfoy seemed angry at him, the twat probably realized that Zabini ruined things for him and started chasing him.”
 Ron guessed.
 Harry had a look of concentration on his face, as if he was in deep thought.
 “I want to know what they were planning,” He told them, “I want to stop it.
 Did they let anything else slip, Hermione?”

 “Well, he said that it was going to be in our Common Room, if that helps at all.
 He also might have mentioned that it ‘came it’ so they had probably ordered the materials from somewhere.”
 She recalled from her encounter with the two Slytherins.

 “We should probably protect the Common Room then, just in case.”
 Harry replied, being as cautious as ever.

 “I was just thinking that too.
 We have the upper hand now, and it would be best to take advantage it” stated the bright witch.

 As her stomach gave a soft growl, she thought, ‘It should be lunch now, right?
 I’m getting a bit hungry’ and to her delight, she saw that it was nearly time for the students to start filing into the Great Hall.
 Just as she was about to announce this to her companions - it would sure cheer Ron up a bit- the bell ran as if on cue.
 On the thought of eating, her stomach made a louder noise, alerting the two boys and taking their minds off of two specific Slytherins temporarily.

 “Hungry, are you?"
 Harry asked